The Golden Touch (film): Plot

 The extremely rich King Midas, overcome with greed and vanity, wishes aloud that everything he touched should turn to gold.
 An elf named Goldie appears beside him and offers him the "Golden Touch", demonstrating its magical powers by turning Midas's pet cat to gold, and then clapping his hands and snapping his fingers to change it back.
 Refusing the king's offer to trade everything he possesses for such a gift, Goldie instead warns him that such a power will prove a wicked curse in the end.
 Midas derides this by exclaiming, "Fiddlesticks!
 Give me gold!
 Not advice!", so Goldie gives him the Golden Touch.

 At first, Midas is happy with his newfound power and turns his cat, garden, and palace into solid gold.
 Then he talks to himself in his mirror about turning the Earth, and then the universe, to gold, but then finds out he can no longer eat or drink as his dinner turns to gold when he touches it.
 Fearing starvation, he asks himself in his mirror, "Is the richest king in all the world to starve to death?"
 His reflection in his mirror is twisted into a golden skeleton that nods in reply to his question.

 Horrified, Midas tries to flee the castle, but as he approaches the castle gate, he sees his shadow morph into a golden grim reaper.
-Then Midas flees back to his counting room, where the cartoon started.
-He summons the elf, crying, "Take away this golden curse!
+Fleeing back to his counting room, Midas summons Goldie, crying, "Take away this golden curse!
 Don't let me starve!
 Take everything, my gold, my kingdom for a hamburger sandwich!"
 Goldie agrees to take back the Golden Touch in exchange for everything Midas possesses, including his castle, his crown (replacing it with a tin can), and even his clothes (only sparing his undergarments).
 In return, Midas is given the hamburger that he begged for (first touching it to see if Goldie kept his promise).
 Instead of bemoaning his poverty, Midas devours the hamburger (which came with onions) joyfully, simply because he can eat now.

-Production

-The Golden Touch was an attempt by Walt Disney to direct a short, which he had not done for five years.
-Disney had been criticizing his short film directors, and decided to direct the short himself.
-The short itself was an immediate failure.
-Reasons included that the short was stiff and lethargically paced, and that Midas came off as too one-dimensional and too unsympathetic for audiences to care about him.
-As such, Disney immediately disowned the film and forbade anybody from ever bringing it up around the studio.
-This failure was also so hard on him that he gave up directing altogether, stepping aside to become a full-time producer.